SouthernUncle/coffee.dev/README.md

     	belongs to FlavorCategory

     Coffee
+    	has many Review
         belongs to Roaster
-    	belongs to Review
     	belongs to Region
+        belongs to User

     Roaster
     	has many Coffee
-    	belongs to Review
+        belongs to User

     Region
     	has many Coffee

     Parameter
         belongs to Review

+    Role
+        belongs to User

+    Invitation
+        belongs to User

 startup new project: https://gist.github.com/dgcollier/7bf95080656f996de2df